How are we planning to graze Brimham Rocks?

 There is evidence that cattle grazing, reduces the cover and biomass of purple moor grass more than sheep grazing alone (Natural England 2013) and by reducing the cover of purple moor grass, the habitat will benefit from a more diverse range of species thriving at Brimham.

-We will choose a breed of cattle that:
+Where possible we will source local cattle and choose a breed of cattle that:

 - Is hardy and can stay out in all weathers.